 Friday Health Plans currently offers coverage in Colorado, Texas, New Mexico, and Nevada, and is also expanding into Oklahoma for 2022.
 AmeriHealth Caritas is already a Medicaid managed care organization in North Carolina, and plans to expand into the individual/family market for 2022.

-How did premiums in North Carolina's individual market change for 2021?
+How will premiums in North Carolina's individual market change for 2022?

 The four existing insurers in North Carolina’s marketplace all continued to offer coverage for 2021, so there are a total of six participating insurers.
 The following average rate changes were implemented for 2021 (note that some are different from the rate adjustments that the insurers initially proposed):